 The Optimal Clinical Data Delivery Infrastructure for Data Access and Review

-While the majority of our studies currently run on the architecture described above, we have recently adopted a new solution that utilizes eClinical Solutions’ elluminate clinical data workbench, mapping and analytics.
+While the majority of our clinical studies currently run on the architecture described above, we have recently adopted a new solution that utilizes eClinical Solutions’ elluminate clinical data workbench, mapping and analytics.
 During our initial adoption, we used five early studies that had no critical database lock or analysis milestones and contained less data than our larger phase three trials.
 As we begin to adopt more studies into the new architecture, we’ve found success in solving these issues from our previous model of clinical data delivery:

 - It is easier to handle the volume of non-CRF data, as we no longer have to load it into the existing platform.
 Instead, the data is consumed automatically into elluminate through the importer module.
 As we identify new external data sources, it becomes quicker to adopt the data into the new infrastructure.
 We can now access information more efficiently and push that data for review and analysis.